jiegec/blog-source/_posts/2016-02-13-and-she-has-gone.markdown

 category: thoughts
 ---

-And eventually, she has gone at 20.
+And eventually, she has gone at 20 o'clock.

 Real RIP this time.